oganm/path-to-roll/ReadMe.md

 ## Features

 ### Roll Management
-- **One-Click Rolling**: Click any skill on your Pathbuilder sheet to generate a formatted roll string
+- **One-Click Rolling**: Click any skill, attack, or spell on your Pathbuilder sheet to generate a formatted roll string
 - **Roll20 Template Format**: Rolls are formatted using Roll20's template system, including:
   - Character name
-  - Skill name
+  - Skill/Attack/Spell name
   - Roll formula with modifier
+  - Additional context (proficiency level, traits, damage types, etc.)
-- **Automatic Roll20 Integration**: If a single Roll20 game tab is open, the roll will be automatically pasted into the chat
+- **Automatic Roll20 Integration**: When a single Roll20 game tab is open and ready, rolls will be automatically pasted into the chat

 ### Status Indicators
 - **Pathbuilder Status**: Shows whether a Pathbuilder character sheet is open
+  - Green: Page is open and ready
+  - Red: No page open
-- **Roll20 Status**: Shows whether Roll20 is open
+- **Roll20 Status**: Shows the connection state with Roll20
-  - Green: One game tab open (ready for auto-paste)
+  - Green: One game tab open and fully connected
   - Orange: Multiple game tabs open
+  - Red with "Not ready": Page is open but not ready (needs refresh)
-  - Red: No game tab open
+  - Red with "No page open": No Roll20 game detected

 ### Customization
 - **Dice Tray Control**: Toggle Pathbuilder's native dice tray and tinting effect
   - When enabled: Blocks Pathbuilder's dice tray for a cleaner experience
   - When disabled: Allows both Roll20 integration and Pathbuilder's native rolling
+- **Clipboard Mode**: Choose how roll strings are handled
+  - Auto-paste to Roll20 (default)
+  - Copy to clipboard only

+## Supported Roll Types
+- **Skills**: All skill checks with modifiers
+- **Attacks**: Weapon attacks including:
+  - Attack bonus
+  - Proficiency level
+  - Weapon traits
+- **Spells**: Spell attacks with traits
+- **Damage**: Weapon damage rolls including:
+  - Damage formula
+  - Damage type
+  - Critical multiplier

 ## Installation